couchand/descent/README.md

 variables into lazy loaded properties, again making the assumption that it is best to apply the common pattern.

+Methods are indicated in descent in the same way that functions are written in CoffeeScript: with the function
+glyph: `->`.
+If the method takes no parameters, the list of parameters is naturally optional.
+You don't need to specify a return type: descent will infer it for you.
+You don't even need to specify `return` -- as in CoffeeScript, the last thing you do will be automatically returned.

 Properties, methods, and classes can all have different types of modifiers in Apex.
 In descent, many of these are not needed.
 In particular: